 The global conference on climate change and health was organized by WHO, GCHA and partners on Saturday 6 November at the Glasgow Caledonian University.
 It brought together health leaders and representatives of various sectors to call on governments, businesses, institutions and financial actors to drive a green, healthy and just recovery from COVID-19.
-Speakers include Ms Mary Robinson, Former President of Ireland and Chair of The Elders; Ms Julia Gillard, former Prime Minister of Australia and Chair of Wellcome Trust; Susan Aitken, Leader of Glasgow City Council; Rosamund Kissi-Debrah, mother to the first child to have air pollution officially recognized as the cause of death; Nick Watts, Chief Sustainability Officer of the UK NHS; representatives from WHO; ministers of health from vulnerable countries, and many others.
+Speakers include Ms Mary Robinson, Former President of Ireland and Chair of The Elders; Ms Julia Gillard, former Prime Minister of Australia and Chair of Wellcome Trust; Susan Aitken, Leader of Glasgow City Council; Rosamund Adoo-Kissi-Debrah, mother to the first child to have air pollution officially recognized as the cause of death; Nick Watts, Chief Sustainability Officer of the UK NHS; representatives from WHO; ministers of health from vulnerable countries, and many others.

 Countries adopt Glasgow Climate Pact

 On Saturday November 13, and after weeks of negotiations, countries adopted the Glasgow Climate Pact, a set of rules to operationalize the Paris Agreement as well as several pledges and processes to provide more support to vulnerable countries.